Small Business Economics

 28 May 2018

 About 10 years ago, before my business became profitable, paying my bills was a constant struggle.
 The unevenness of income and the many demands of running a business and a household meant that any dollar that came in had a multitude of vying needs.
 I remember coming home from a trip to Walgreens and truly envying the sales clerk at the register because at least she got a paycheck every two weeks.
 So if you are like myself, and starting out with very little capital and less business knowledge then you are essentially creating something out of nothing.
 But watching a business grow organically to become self sustaining, and from there to supporting its employees and rewarding the risks taken by you, its founder is a very beautiful thing.
+Only you should learn how to make the most of your money.
 My father told me early on that if you can persevere and succeed in building your own business, than there is nothing else quite like it.

 So what are the basics of bookkeeping and cash flow management?